saltyhotdog/BattletechIssueTracker/README.md

 If you want to ask general questions to other members in the community, please follow these guidelines.
 HBS may respond to these posts if they wish, but if you want a better chance of a dev response please follow the guidelines in the "Creating Issues for HBS Input" section.

+## Definition of Ready

+Every issue posted for Modder Input must meet the definition of **READY**

+* There must be a clearly stated problem in your issue
+* If the problem is a question, it must be be reasonably answerable.
+* A suggestion must clearly describe the problem and provide an example of how to improve it.
+* Requests for help must give a clear status of the current problem, a reasonable solution, and the necessary steps to achieve it.

+## Issue Classifications

+### QUESTION: Any question about coding related issues

+Questions must reference existing code of the core game or a modification.

+Questions should have as many examples of the problem as possible.

+### SUGGESTION: Any suggestion for improving code or design

+Suggestions must reference existing code of the core game or a modification.

+Suggestions should have at least one possible outcome that is reasonably attainable.

+### HELP NEEDED: A request for community help with a technical project

+Requests for help do not need to reference specific code.

+Requests for help must clearly define what help is needed, why it is needed, and what anyone who helps must do to resolve the issue.

+## Process

+### 1. Clearly define your issue

+The number one objective of this issue tracker is clarity.

+Ensure that your issue can be clearly categorized into one of the above issue classifications.

+### 2. Open an issue with the appropriate tag

+Choose the tag that best fits your issue.

+Provide all details required for your issue to meet the DEFINITION OF READY.

+If your issue does not meet the definition of ready an admin may tag your issue with "Needs Work."
+After tagging your issue the admin must leave a clear explanation of what is needed for the issue to reach definition of ready.

+Admins may close issues at this point if they're duplicates, miscategorized, or aren't appropriate for this tracker.

+### 3. Engage with community responses

+Participate actively with the community members that respond to your ticket to ensure the best possible outcome is reached.

+This part of the process is meant to provide flexibility.
+Be as collaborative as possible with your fellow modders as everything entered into these tickets will provide in depth technical insight for the entire community.

+### 4. Close your issue once it has been resolved

+Once your issue has been resolved satisfactorily please close it.

+Admins may close issues, but they must leave a clear explanation of why the issue was closed.

+### 5. Issues with no activity will be closed

+After 30 days of no activity an issue will be closed.

 # Creating Issues for HBS Input

 Our goal is to create a clear and expected framework to most effectively communicate with HBS developers.
 This will enable the community to interact with the development team in a more structured way